SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Martial Archetype

-At 3rd level, you choose an archetype (see "[Martial Archetypes](#section-martial-archetypes)") that you strive to emulate in your combat styles and techniques.
+At 3rd level, you choose an [archetype](#section-martial-archetypes) that you strive to emulate in your combat styles and techniques.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 ### Ability Score Improvement